notSam25/jUI/README.md

 # jUI
-> A repo the aims to add onto the Java Graphics library.
+> A repo that aims to add onto the Java Graphics library.

 # Compiling